Working with IT Consultancy Seshaat on telecoms blockchain crowdsale for OpenCryptoTrust: www.openct.io.

 Part of the Lampix team which raised $14.2m in August 2017.
-Currently, with BABB, the blockchain based bank, working on their $50m ICO until Jan 2018.
+Worked with BABB, the blockchain based bank, on their $20m ICO.

 Another communication route is to access the relevant online community for the membership body for CFOs.

 For example, in the UK the chartered accountants' organisation the ICAEW has an online community with 104K members: http://www.ion.icaew.com/

 As I recall gaining access to CFOs, and their associated influence on purchasing decisions, was a key reason why Microsoft UK financially sponsored the creation of that community back in 2008.

 At the risk of sounding simplistic, and bearing in mind price is based on demand, you should factor in that demand component when calculating your worth.

 Hi Ken, I'm testing out the hypothesis that posting in a local London, UK) Facebook Group for startups should do the trick.
 After all in business development the closer you go to find prospects from existing relationships the better - aka farming your patch.

 Having helped launch an innovative pay-as-you-go medical imaging software platform without first getting customer validation, and seeing that fail and burn X million dollars, I would 100% concur that you need to test your SaaS proposition to find where/why is the demand.
 And importantly to be open and honest with their feedback.
 Good luck!